berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section01 Lesson 10 Intro.md

 ## Prerequisites and What to Expect

-You're should understand all the materials covered so far, especially sequences and list manipulation.
+Before proceeding, you should understand how to manipulate lists.
+Consider reviewing key procedures like `map` and `filter`.

-In this section, we are going to go over the streams and their a few of their applications.
-Be prepared to be exposed to a fair amount of information and synthesize it!
+In this section, we'll learn about streams and some of their applications.

 ## Readings

-This lesson is based off this [reading](http://mitpress.mit.edu/sicp/full- text/book/book-Z-H-24.html#%_sec_3.5).
+This lesson is based on [SICP 3.5](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-24.html#%_sec_3.5).

-## Streams
+## Introduction to Streams

 We've gained a good understanding of assignment as a tool in modeling, as well as an appreciation of the complex problems that assignment raises.
 It is time to ask whether we could have gone about things in a different way, so as to